TrueNASTrueNAS Nightly Development Documentation

 Certificate Options - Internal Certificate

 The Key Type selection changes fields displayed.
 RSA is the default setting in Key Type.
-The Signing Certificate Authority field requires you have a CA already configured on your system.
+The Signing Certificate Authority field requires you to have a CA already configured on your system.
 If you do not have a Certificate Authority (CA) configured on your system, exit the Add Certificate wizard and add the required CA.

 Click Here for More Information